 The style of the paintings is a fusion of the miniaturist painting style with the muralist painting style of the temples and is very similar to Ellora's style of painting.

 Jadopatia paintings are an art form practiced in the Nawasar village of Dumka district in Jharkhand, India.
 The word ‘Jadopatia’ is derived from the word, ‘Jadu’, the community which creates the paintings, and ‘Patia’ which is the scrolls on which these paintings are created.
 The families which create these paintings are titled ‘Chitrakar’.
 Chitra is Sanskrit for image and ‘Kar’ stands for the performer.
 Thus ‘chitrakar’ means image makers.

-The themes of these handmade paintings tell the stories from Ramayana and Mahabharata, of life after death, origins of life, festivals, and other rituals.
-Among all these stories, the life after death story plays the most significant role.
-When there is a death in the Santhal family, the Chitrakars reach the house where the death has occurred, and show a painting of a dead person without pupils of the eyes depicting the pains of the departed with appropriate commentary on the suffering soul.
+The themes of these handmade paintings tell the stories from Ramayana and Mahabharata, of life after death, the origins of life, festivals, and other rituals.
+Among all these stories, the life-after-death story plays the most significant role.
+When there is a death in the Santhal family, the Chitrakars reach the house where the death has occurred and show a painting of a dead person without pupils of the eyes depicting the pains of the departed with appropriate commentary on the suffering soul.
 On receiving a small donation from the deceased’s family, the Chitrakar makes the pupils of the eyes, thereby making the departed soul happy.
 This ritual gives solace to the family of the deceased.
-In modern days many families prefer to make memorial portraits to commemorate the sombre occassion.
+In modern days many families prefer to make memorial portraits to commemorate the somber occasion.

 The paintings are made of natural colors prepared from plants and minerals.
 They are in the format of vertical scrolls.
 In the current day, oil painting is also used to make them.